keanehatescoding/strathmore_docs/First year Second Semester Notes/Communications II/CAT 1 Guidelines Answer.md

-1. Differences between critical and non critical reading A critical reader is someone who does not just take text at face value while reading but delves into a deeper examination of the text by putting forward supporting points and counterarguments for and against the text.
-A non critical leader is someone who just peruses a text just like pages without any meaning and examination.
+1. Differences between critical and non critical reading A critical reader is someone who does not just take text at face value but delves into a deeper examination of the text by putting forward supporting points and counterarguments for and against the text.
+A non critical leader is someone who just peruses a text just like pages without any meaning and examination and is fully compelled with the reasoning of the author without any justification.

 2. __Goals of critical reading__
 (i) Understand the links between ideas in texts since critical reading involves more than skimming through pages.
-(ii) Identify inconsistency and errors in texts and ideas in text i.e. logical flaws and misconceptions.
+(ii) Identify inconsistency and errors in texts and ideas in text i.e. logical flaws and misconceptions, biases.
-(iii) Reflect on their own justification of their own assumptions, beliefs and values.
+(iii) Reflect on their justification of their own assumptions, beliefs and values.
 (iv) Improving your grades because it makes us have a deeper understanding of the text.
 (v) It makes you a more informed person which could aid in future decision making.